M

 You’re Hired!
 How to Get a Job Teaching English Online

-Feeling the economic impact of the last several years, people of all ages, professions, and backgrounds are looking for jobs they can do online from the comfort and safety of their homes.
-If you’re wondering how to get an online teaching job even if you’ve never taught before, look no further.
-Demand for online English teachers and tutors is at an all-time high, and the benefits are great: The schedule is flexible, pay is competitive, and it’s easy to get started.
+People of all ages, professions, and backgrounds are feeling the economic impact of the last several years and looking for jobs they can do online from the comfort and safety of their homes.
+If you’re wondering how to get an online teaching job, even if you’ve never taught before, look no further.
+Demand for online English teachers and tutors is at an all-time high, and the benefits are great: the schedule is flexible, the pay is competitive, and the field is easy to enter.

-There are numerous ways to break into the online teaching scene, be it through using an online marketplace, as an independent teacher, or by working with a company that specializes in teaching English online.
+You can break into the online teaching scene in numerous ways, whether through an online marketplace, as an independent teacher, or by working with a company that specializes in teaching English online.
 Here’s a comparison of the three most common ways to teach ESL online.

 Working with an online ESL company

-There are numerous online companies where you can apply to teach English online.
-Teaching English online with a company means that you’ll automatically have students assigned to your classes, so there won’t be any self-marketing involved.
-You’ll also receive support, both technical and professional, and there may be opportunities to take on additional responsibilities (like lesson plan creation or teacher training) the longer you work with the same company.
+There are numerous online companies to teach English online with open applications.
+When you teach English online with a company, the company will automatically assign students to your classes, so you will not need to do any self-marketing.
+You’ll also receive technical and professional support, and the company may offer opportunities to take on additional responsibilities, like lesson plan creation or teacher training, the longer you work there.
 If you decide to go this route, it’s important to understand independent contractor agreements and how they differ from other available teaching options.
-Be sure to examine the job requirements and fully understand the company’s role and their expectations of you as a teacher before you commit.
+Be sure to examine the job requirements and fully understand the company’s role and expectations before you commit.

 Teaching through an ELT marketplace

-marketplace for teaching English online is an online platform that allows students to choose their own teachers based on their tutoring needs.
-They do this by scrolling through teacher profiles.
+A marketplace for teaching English online is an online platform that allows students to choose their own teachers based on their tutoring needs.
+Students do this by scrolling through teacher profiles.
 These marketplaces are a great place to find new clients and begin to establish your professional network and reputation.
 The downside is that marketplaces require a commission for each lesson you teach.
-These fees can often be steep – up to 30% of your hourly rate.
-Don’t knock it before you try it though!
-These communities generate a lot of online traffic and are a really great place to try your hand at different types of teaching.
-You can set your own hours and rates, and usually use your own lesson plans too.
-Think of it as a job dating platform – create an eye-catching profile to attract students to sign up for your classes!
+These fees can be steep – up to 30% of your hourly rate.
+Don’t knock it before you try it, though.
+These communities generate a lot of online traffic and offer a really great place to try your hand at different types of teaching.
+You can set your own hours and rates and usually use your own lesson plans too.
+Think of it as a social platform and create an eye-catching profile to attract students to sign up for your classes.

 Becoming an independent teacher

-If you have an entrepreneurial spirit, becoming a “teacherpreneur” may be for you!
-Independent teachers forge their own paths, often focusing on creating relationships with repeat clients, who will then spread the word about their English lessons.
-While having consistent students may take some time to develop, independent teachers enjoy additional flexibility and don’t have to share any of their earnings with a third party.
-If you’re new to the ESL world and are looking to make teaching English online your main source of income right away, it might be better to consider working with a company to get your feet on the ground before starting your own business.
+If you have an entrepreneurial spirit, it may be interesting to consider becoming a teacherpreneur.
+Independent teachers forge their own paths and often focus on creating relationships with repeat clients, who then spread the word about their English lessons.
+While it may take some time to develop a base of consistent students, independent teachers enjoy additional flexibility and do not have to share any of their earnings with a third party.

 Step 2: Get qualified to teach English online

-Better yet, contact an experienced Bridge Advisor, who can help you choose the right TEFL/TESOL course for your specific plans.
-Get started teaching English online by filling out a short form to tell us a bit about yourself, and we’ll follow up with a recommended TEFL/TESOL program, such as Specialized Certification in Teaching English Online (or perhaps the Comprehensive Certification Bundle, a combination of general and specialized training) to prepare you for the job you want.
+Teachers could contact an experienced Bridge Advisor, who can help them choose the right TEFL/TESOL course for their specific plans.
+Get started teaching English online by filling out a short form to tell us a bit about yourself, and we’ll follow up with a recommended TEFL/TESOL program.

 Step 3: Connect with online teaching jobs